-[article as originally published in Theater Pizzazz, March 16, 2018.]
-Monday night at Feinstein’s / 54 Below, David Yazbek’s multi-modal jazz band of extraordinary performers was family welcoming guests stopping […]
+[Original published in Theater Pizzazz, March 16, 2018.]
+Monday night at Feinstein’s / 54 Below, David Yazbek’s multi-modal jazz band of extraordinary performers was family welcoming guests stopping by […]

 Monday night at Feinstein’s / 54 Below, David Yazbek’s multi-modal jazz band of extraordinary performers was family welcoming guests stopping by on their night off from The Band’s Visit.
 Some pals joined the gang on stage, some stayed in the audience, and all added to the charm.
 Yazbek performed select tunes by others (Waller, the Shermans) yet focused primarily on his own music and lyrics from The Band’s Visit and other shows and recordings, some arranged around the theme of lullabies.